2degrees/django-wsgi/docs/source/manual/index.rst

 represent an important portion of said community.

-In the beginning there was no support at all and nowadays compliance is nearly complete at the bare minimum.
+In the beginning there was no support at all and nowadays compliance is nearly complete at the bare minimum level.
 This has been pointed out many times, by known members of both WSGI [#django_wsgi]_ and Django [#django_people]_ communities.

-WSGI is all about **interoperability** and that leads to **reusability**.
-Reusability beyond `more of the same <http://pinaxproject.com/>`_: From absolutely independent projects.
+WSGI is all about **interoperability** and that leads to **reusability**, in this sense, reusability beyond `more of the same <http://pinaxproject.com/>`_: From absolutely independent projects.
 And `cooperation is the key
 <http://compoundthinking.com/blog/index.php/2009/02/04/wsgi-and-cooperation/>`_.